-The term “special education” is related to students with any kind of disability, difficulty, degradation, exception, or other factor that may affect a student's learning or educational performance.
+The term ‘special education’ is related to students with any kind of disability, difficulty, degradation, exception or other factor that may affect a student's learning or performance in education.
 Under the National Policy for Empowering People with Special Needs, people with special needs or disabilities are referred to as ‘people of determination’.
-In this regard, the UAE Ministry of Education specifies that the term “people of determination” refers to persons with disabilities.
+In this regard, the Ministry of Education specifies that the term ‘people of determination’ refers to persons with disabilities.

-The Law 29/2006 defines a person with special needs as an individual suffering from a temporary or permanent, full or partial deficiency or infirmity in their physical, sensory, mental, communication, educational or psychological abilities to an extent that limits their possibility of performing the ordinary requirements as people without special needs.
-The official website of the government of the UAE states that “the term 'special educational needs' is used to describe the educational needs of any one with a disability, disorder, difficulty, impairment, exceptionality or any other factor that may affect a student’s access to learning and educational performance”.
-MOE specifies all the educational needs, such as: environment (technology and assistive technology), curriculum modifications/considerations and assessment considerations,etc. All of these factors reflected in ALMANHAL electronic database program so each schools can register children with determination and specify both their ability and needs, and expands to have all of their needs and required services recorded and automatically communicated with different stakeholders.
+Law No. 29 of 2006 defines a person with special needs as an individual suffering from a temporary or permanent, full or partial deficiency or infirmity in their physical, sensory, mental, communication, educational or psychological abilities to an extent that limits their ability to perform the ordinary requirements of people without special needs.
+The official UAE government website states that ‘the term “special educational needs” is used to describe the education needs of any one with a disability, disorder, difficulty, impairment, exceptionality or any other factor that may affect a student’s access to learning and educational performance’.
+The Ministry of Education identifies all the possible education needs, such as those related to environment (technology and assistive technology), curriculum modifications/considerations and assessment considerations.
+All of these factors are reflected in the ALMANHAL electronic database so that schools can register children with special education needs and specify both their ability and their needs; their needs and required services are thus recorded and automatically communicated with different stakeholders.

 Separation and integration